pythoncapi/pythoncapi/doc/performance.rst

 adds function calls instead of directly accessing the memory.

-The performance slowdown is expected to be negligible, but has to be measured once a concrete implmenetation will be written.
+The performance slowdown is expected to be negligible, but has to be measured once a concrete implementation will be written.

 Question: would it be acceptable to have a new better C API if the average slowdown is around 10%?
 What if the slowdown is up to 25%?
 Or even 50%?